1993–94 Miami Heat season

 The 1993–94 Miami Heat season was the sixth season for the Miami Heat in the National Basketball Association.

+Season summary

+Off-season

 During the off-season, the Heat signed free agent 7' 7" center Manute Bol, but released him to free agency after only just eight games.

+Regular season

-The Heat got off to a 16–13 start to the regular season before losing seven straight games afterwards in January, and held a 23–24 record at the All-Star break.
-However, the team would post a 7-game winning streak between February and March, but would then lose 13 of their final 18 games, finishing in fourth place in the Atlantic Division with a 42–40 record, which was their first ever winning record as they earned the eighth seed in the Eastern Conference, and qualified for their second NBA playoff appearance.
+The Heat got off to a slow start by losing six of their first nine games of the regular season, but then won 13 of their next 20 games, leading to a 16–13 start to the season.
+However, the team struggled posting a seven-game losing streak in January afterwards, and later on held a 23–24 record at the All-Star break.
+The Heat posted a seven-game winning streak between February and March, but then lost 13 of their final 18 games of the season, finishing in fourth place in the Atlantic Division with a 42–40 record, which was their first ever winning record above .500 in winning percentage; the team earned the eighth seed in the Eastern Conference, and qualified for their second NBA playoff appearance.

 Glen Rice averaged 21.1 points, 5.4 rebounds and 1.4 steals per game, and also led the Heat with 132 three-point field goals, while Steve Smith averaged 17.3 points and 5.1 assists per game, and Rony Seikaly provided the team with 15.1 points, 10.3 rebounds and 1.4 blocks per game.
 In addition, Grant Long averaged 11.4 points, 7.2 rebounds and 1.3 steals per game, while second-year guard Harold Miner contributed 10.5 points per game, but only played 63 games due to a knee injury, and Brian Shaw contributed 9.0 points and 5.0 assists per game.
 Meanwhile, John Salley averaged 7.7 points and 5.4 rebounds per game, while off the bench, Bimbo Coles contributed 7.7 points and 3.5 assists per game, and second-year center Matt Geiger provided with 7.2 points and 4.2 rebounds per game.

 During the NBA All-Star weekend at the Target Center in Minneapolis, Minnesota, Miner was selected to participate in the NBA Slam Dunk Contest, in which he won the previous year; however, he did not participate this year due to injury, and was replaced with Allan Houston of the Detroit Pistons.
+The Heat finished 16th in the NBA in home-game attendance, with an attendance of 617,242 at the Miami Arena during the regular season.